 FlexParking - pay once, park anywhere!

 The City's FlexParking system makes paying for parking easy in Saskatoon.
-Simply purchase parking from any FlexParking pay station, or by using the WayToPark app, and your paid session is valid at any public pay parking space across Saskatoon.
+Simply purchase parking from any FlexParking pay station, using the Parkedin app, or by scanning the QR code on the nearest pay station and your paid session is valid at any public pay parking space across Saskatoon.

 For example, if you purchase three hours of parking at a Downtown FlexParking station at 10:00 a.m., you can finish your business Downtown and move to Riversdale, then Broadway, then any other FlexParking parking area until your session expires at 1:00 p.m.
 Remember parking time limits vary by location and your session does not pause while you are driving.

-Once you have parked your vehicle, find any FlexParking station.
+Once you have parked your vehicle, find any FlexParking pay station.

 - Enter your vehicle license plate number or the last 10 digits of a temporary permit.